gromero/htm/README.md

 __Now things start to get interesting__.
 One thread is set to perform a HTM with a trap instruction inside.
 An advanced signal hander is set to get the signal.

-HTM fails due to `trap` instruction.
-It's possible to verify that, tho si->si_addr in this is not that same value of `uc->uc_mcontext.regs->nip`, `uc->uc_link` isn't NULL thus we have a second `ucontext_t` struct that is related exactly to the context where the `trap` instruction (primary cause of SIGTRAP in this example) was executed.
-So indeed we have two ucontext_t in this case: (a) inside HTM, where pc = tbegin + 4 and (b) where a `trap` instruction was executed - in this example it's inside the HTM, just after the `beq` (the HTM failure handler) but could be anywhere else.
+HTM fails due to a `trap` instruction inside a HTM block delimitted by `tbegin.` and `tend.`.
+It's possible to verify that, although `si->si_addr` contains not them same value as `uc->uc_mcontext.regs->nip`,  what would be the normal case, `uc->uc_link` isn't, on the other hand, NULL.
+Thus in fact we have a second `ucontext_t` struct that is related exactly to the context where the `trap` instruction inside the HTM block, the instruction responsible for the generation of the SIGTRAP) was executed.
+So indeed we have two ucontext_t in this case: (a) inside HTM, where pc = tbegin. + 4 and (b) where a `trap` instruction was executed - in this example it's inside the HTM, just after the `beq` - the HTM failure handler - but could be anywhere else.